Turn saving tax dollars into a family tradition

 Lifetime Learning credit.
 If you’re paying postsecondary education expenses beyond the first four years, check whether you’re eligible for the Lifetime Learning credit (up to $2,000 per tax return).

 Both a credit and a tax-free 529 plan or ESA distribution can be taken as long as expenses paid with the distribution aren’t used to claim the credit.

 Be aware that income-based phaseouts apply to these credits.
-(See the Chart “2017 family and education tax breaks: Are you eligible?”)
+(See the Charts “2016 family and education tax breaks: Are you eligible?” and “2015 family and education tax breaks: Are you eligible?”.)
 If you don’t qualify for one of the credits because your income is too high, your child might.
-However, you must forgo your dependency exemption ($4,050 in 2017) for the child (and the child can’t take the exemption).
+However, you must forgo your dependency exemption ($4,050 in 2016 and $4,000 for 2015) for the child (and the child can’t take the exemption).

 But because of the exemption phaseout, you might lose the benefit of your exemption anyway.
 So this may be an easy decision.

 If you’re paying off student loans, you may be able to deduct up to $2,500 of interest (per tax return).
 An income-based phaseout applies.
-(See the Chart “2017 family and education tax breaks: Are you eligible?”.)
+(See the Charts “2016 family and education tax breaks: Are you eligible?” and “2015 family and education tax breaks: Are you eligible?”.)